HomeblogsHealth-and-wellnessTop 10 Surprising Health Benefits Of Makhana (Lotus Seeds)

 4. Lotus Seeds Benefits for Weight Loss

 While talking about the fox nut benefits, we can’t stay mum about its efficiency for weight loss.
-Being rich in fibre, fox nuts help to keep you fuller longer.
-This stops you from taking in more calories, and as a result, you can easily achieve weight loss.
+Being rich in fibre, fox nuts will keep you fuller longer.
+This will stop you from taking in more calories and as a result you can easily lose weight.

 5. Good for Kidneys

-Possessing rich astringent properties, lotus seeds are good for your kidneys.
-When you eat makhanas, your body gets all the essential nutrients that are required for the smooth functioning of your kidneys.
+Having astringent properties, lotus seeds are good for your kidneys.
+When you eat makhanas, your body gets all the necessary nutrients required for smooth functioning of your kidneys.

 6. Lotus Seed Benefits for Skin

 The list of fox nut benefits doesn’t end here.
 These seeds are good for your skin too.
-They possess a rich antioxidant property that helps to keep aging at bay.
-Eating fox nuts every day helps to make your skin soft and glowing.
+They have antioxidant properties that helps to prevent aging.
+Eating fox nuts daily will make your skin soft and glowing.

 7. Eat Makhana to Prevent Liver Disease